 Receive guidance and training

-When Partnering with a SaaS it is in the best interest for all that full training on the software from implementation, onboarding and optimization is provided.
-Not only does this offer plenty of help and guidance so an agency knows the software inside and out but can recommend and sell it effectively.
+When Partnering with a SaaS it is in the best interest for all that full training on the software from implementation, onboarding and optimisation is provided.
+Not only does this offer plenty of help and guidance so an agency knows the software inside and out but can recommend it to their clients effectively.

 So, what next?

 If you run a digital marketing or ecommerce agency and have (or haven’t) made the plunge, or are thinking about it, we at PureClarity would love to hear from you.
 Contact Andre de Gaye today at email@example.com to find out more.